220 volt baseboard heater efficiency

 Answer from Green Energy Efficient Homes

-You're absolutely right, you won't get any improvement in efficiency by switching from 110 volt plug in heaters to 220 volt baseboard heaters.
+You’re absolutely right, you won’t get any improvement in efficiency by switching from 110 volt plug in heaters to 220 volt baseboard heaters.
 The advantage of a 220 volt heater is that it can provide greater heat output in terms of the BTU or watts it puts out, than a typical plug-in 110 volt heater.
-That is mainly because 220 volt heaters are installed on dedicated circuits that have enough amperage (usually 20 or 30 amps) so they can convert more electrical power to heat.
+That is mainly because 220 volt heaters are installed on dedicated circuits that have enough amperage (usually 30 or 50 amps) so they can convert more electrical power to heat.
 But for a given amount of heat output, the baseboard heater will consume exactly the same amount of electricity as two plug-in 110 volt heaters.

 Your husband is mistaken if he thinks that a 220 volt baseboard heater of a given wattage is more efficient than a 110 volt heater of the same wattage just because it draws a lower amperage.
 If they have the same wattage they produce the same heat output for the same electrical input.